 Injection of produced water into underground formations for disposal purposes has the potential to cause seismic events.
 A consequence of seismic events may be lawsuits alleging that disposal well operations have caused damage to neighboring properties or otherwise violated laws and regulations regarding waste disposal.
 These developments could result in additional regulation and restrictions on the use of injection wells by the Company or by commercial disposal well vendors that the Company may use from time to time to dispose of produced water.
 Increased regulation and attention given to induced seismicity could also lead to greater opposition, including litigation to limit or prohibit oil and natural gas activities utilizing injection wells for produced water disposal.
-Any one or more of these developments may result in the Company having to limit disposal well volumes, disposal rates and pressures or locations, or require the Company to shut down or curtail the injection of produced water into disposal wells, which events could have a material adverse effect on the Company's business, financial condition, and results of operations.
+Any one or more of these developments may result in the Company to shut down or curtail the injection of produced water into disposal wells, which events could have a material adverse effect on the Company's business, financial condition, and results of operations.